 After one of these failures Hong reportedly suffered a nervous breakdown and became gravely ill.
 He reported seeing heavenly visions and was unsure what to make of them.

 Eventually Hong would be exposed to Christian teachings via pamphlets from European missionaries working in the region.
-He became convinced that his visions placed him among God and Jesus, and that he was in fact, Jesus’ brother.
+He became convinced that his visions placed him among God and Jesus, and that he was in fact, the brother of Jesus.1

 Hong began preaching his visions around the province and eventually gained some converts.
 They called their new religion the “Society of God Worshipers,” which became popular among minority groups that were largely ignored in Chinese society at the time.